6 Benefits of a Home Equity Conversion Mortgage (HECM)

 If you decide that it’s time to sell your home, you can use the HECM loan proceeds to purchase a new home.
 You’ll need to be able to pay any difference between the available HECM funds and the sales price of the new property.
 You’ll also be responsible for paying the closing costs and other related fees for the property you’re purchasing.

 While there are many benefits to a HECM, it’s not the right choice for everyone.
 You may not meet the eligibility requirements or you might want to profit from a sale and pass on an inheritance.
-This is where EasyKnock steps in.
-We aren’t a reverse mortgage program.
-There aren’t any age restrictions nor will you have to pay back a home equity loan.
+This is where you can consider a sale-leaseback program.
+It isn’t a reverse mortgage program, and there aren’t age restrictions.

-Instead, we convert your equity in your home to cash and you stay in your home.
-How do we do that?
-You sell your home to us, convert the equity to cash, and lease it back.
+Instead, you can convert your equity in your home to cash and stay in your home.
+How do you do that?
+You sell your home, convert the equity to cash, and lease it back.

 We will examine the top HECM benefits and discuss other options that allow seniors to access their home equity, such as a home loan alternative